 The cost of a loft conversion that requires a dormer is higher than a loft with only roof windows.
 The difference can be considerable.
 A loft with two dormers could cost up to twice that of a loft conversion with only roof windows.

-See all of the Prices we Received
+See all of the Prices we Sourced

 We contacted nine loft conversion companies and asked them to provide us with written quotes or price estimates for a loft conversion to our two-bedroom Victorian semi-detached property in Northeast Surrey.